FZJ-JSC/JUBE/docs/tutorial.rst

   The group must exist and the *JUBE* user must be part of this group.
   The given group will be the owner of new benchmark runs.
 By default (without setting the environment variable) all file and directory permissions are definied by the normal *UNIX* rules.

+*BASH* autocompletion can be enabled by using the ``eval "$(jube complete)"`` command.
+You can store the command in your bash profile settings if needed.

 .. index:: hello world